What Is the Intelligent Core of an Automated Enterprise?

-- Deliver a marked improvement in an existing process or re-imagine the process.
+- Improve an existing process or re-imagine the process.

-- Improve usability leading to higher employee productivity.
+- Improve usability and employee productivity.
 Every enterprise user including the core back-office function, needs a smart, mobile-friendly UI.,

 - Be ready to exploit new advances in artificial intelligence and machine learning.
 As our former chairman said, “If the jumbo jet is going to land, keep the runway ready.”’

 Why is that so important?

 Accelerate your business through automation.
 Look at a couple of examples that demonstrate what the new core can do.
 First, manufacturing organizations can now run material requirements planning (MRP) multiple times a day if needed – a far cry from the overnight runs of the past.